 Piter Engelhard succeeded in growing coffee, first at the slope of mount Tangkuban Parahu, then at mount Patuha, mount Mandalawangi, mount Galunggung, and mount Malabar.
 His coffee was famous as “Javakoffie”.

 K.A.R.
-Bosscha was called “thee koning” (the king of tea) from Malabar plantation.
+Bosscha was called “thee koning” (the king of tea) from the Malabar plantation.
 He took part in establishing “Technische Hoogeschool”.
 Presently it is known as Institut Teknologi Bandung (Bandung Institute of Technology in English) and 100 years later it is still the leading university in Indonesia.

 Presently, the distance between Jakarta and Bandung is approximately 150 kilometers.
 There are several roads you can choose, but the most popular ones are:

-The second option takes shorter time, but on average it takes three to four hours to travel from Jakarta to Bandung and vice versa.
+The second option takes a shorter time, but on average it takes three to four hours to travel from Jakarta to Bandung and vice versa.